 When to have vaccinations

 The best time to get any recommended vaccines is 2 weeks before treatment.
-Vaccines can still be given after you’ve started treatment but they may not work as well.
+Vaccines can still be given after your treatment has started, but they may not work as well.

-The flu vaccine is only given during flu season (October-April).
-Try and get the vaccine as soon as possible during flu season.
+The flu vaccine is only given during flu season (October to April).
+Getting the vaccine early in flu season is recommended.

 When vaccines are not suitable…